Kartik9250/Fall_detection/readme.md

 To use the ESP32 Fall Detection Device, follow these steps:

-1. Assemble the hardware components according to the schematic diagram provided. (to be added)
+1. Assemble the hardware components according to the schematic diagram provided.

 2. Upload the provided firmware to the ESP32 using the Arduino IDE or your preferred programming environment.